Samson's Cottage: Heritage listing

 Samson's Cottage was listed on the New South Wales State Heritage Register on 10 May 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 It has been more or less in continuous use as shops with attached residences/lodgings since its construction in the Victorian Period.
 In this regard, its degree of significance is representative of the area.

 It has been added to an 1840s building and contains elements of the 1840s which had been intended for an earlier building.
 It therefore illustrates the historic process of urban development and, in this particular case, of non-development due to economic circumstances in the 1840s.
 In this regard, its degree of significance is rare in the area.

 It demonstrates how early settlers of modest means were able to acquire land and develop it gradually prior to the economic boom of the late 1850s.
 In this regard, its degree of significance is representative in the area.

 Its bipartite division demonstrates a closer settlement and development of the land and, together with Samson's Cottage wall remains illustrates the development of Sydney at ever higher densities.
 In this regard, its degree of significance is representative in the area.

 The loss of the rear yards to public use has destroyed evidence of its former residential use.
 This increasing public pedestrianisation of formerly private areas both lessens the site's significance and increases the importance of maintaining what little of the site is left.
-In this regards, its degree of significance is representative in the area.
+In these regards, its degree of significance is representative in the area.

 Samsons Cottage wall remains: 75.5 George Street can be considered to have high Historical Significance due to the unique archaeological assemblage recovered from the 1990 excavation.
 Whilst archaeological evidence of Chinese inhabitancy has rarely been found in Sydney, this building is an exception.
 Chinese ceramics found contemporary to this period are recognised as being rare and were not intended to be exported out of China (e.g. 'sand-pot').

 Fish bones, which dominated the bones assemblage, indicate that the Chinese traditional diet of fish was maintained and occasionally supplemented with lamb, rabbit and cattle.
 The discovery of the "sand-pot" (used for cooking rice and also braising and stew) has led Lydon to believe that the inhabitants dined together, one of the traditional methods to form a bond within the household.

 Glass alcohol bottles recovered has also led Lydon to the conclusion that the Chinese inhabitants were adopting a social aspect of Australian culture.
 Alcohol was only consumed for medicinal purposes or at religious occasions in China.
 This is not to imply the assimilation of culture but rather the access to a larger market.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.